regenrek/nuxt-storyblok-starter/README.md

-# Nuxt.js Storyblok Starter
+# Nuxt.js Storyblok Starter Website template

-Nuxt Storyblok Starter Kit is a project template for building Websites on top of the popular Storyblok CMS, TailwindCSS 2, PostCSS and many more.

-Helping you to stay productive following and eliminating repetive tasks.
+Nuxt.js Storyblok Starter Website is a project template for building Websites on top of the popular [Storyblok CMS](https://www.storyblok.com/), TailwindCSS 2, PostCSS and many more.
+This starter template is using the [Nujek](https://github.com/regenrek/nujek) framework which allows you to build Storyblok websites fast and easy.

 - 🎲 &nbsp;Demos on CodeSandbox - WIP
 - 📖 [&nbsp;Read the documentation](https://nuxt-storyblok-starter-docs.vercel.app/)